 Recently, NEIWPCC has been working with states on projects relating to data sharing and finding a uniform method for sampling and analyses relating to nutrients.

 NEIWPCC has also been an active participant in this issue nationally.
 In January 2011, NEIWPCC sent a letter to EPA Administrator Lisa Jackson to express our member states’ concerns regarding EPA’s direction on numeric nutrient criteria.
 The letter explains that while the Northeast states are committed to addressing nutrient pollution, most states favor a technical approach that relies on environmental response variables.
 The letter also states that numeric nutrient criteria should not be required to be independently applicable

 In June 2011, NEIWPCC’s then-Director of Water Quality Programs, Beth Card, testified at a U.S. House subcommittee hearing on nutrients.
 In her testimony, Card urged the EPA to allow states greater flexibility in developing and implementing numeric nutrient criteria.

 Nutrient criteria are just one piece of the overall issue of nutrient pollution.
 NEIWPCC is involved in many other initiatives related to nutrients, including efforts to reduce phosphorus pollution in Lake Champlain, the Long Island Sound Total Maximum Daily Load, a regional effort to reduce nutrient pollution from turf fertilizer, and assisting wastewater treatment plants in meeting nutrient reductions.

-For more information, contact Jasper Hobbs, coordinator of our nutrient criteria workgroup.
+For more information, contact Emma Gildesgame, coordinator of our nutrient criteria workgroup.